soapbox-pub/rebased/docs/config/custom_emoji.md

   ]
 ```

-Priority of tag assign in emoji.txt and custom.txt:
+Priority of tags assigns in emoji.txt and custom.txt:

 `tag in file > special group setting in config.exs > default setting in config.exs`